francedance/Client-Server-Examples/AJAX/README.md

 **Well, the second version worked for me, if you got through it without the second method, Good for you!
 Let me know the secret!**

 **You're testing in your local machine but at this point you're on a server!
 Your server doesn't know different paths to your local files saved in your hard drive.**

+## What is AJAX?

+**It isn't a programming language, it's more of methodologies of making something happen!**

+**AJAX = (Asynchronous Javascript XML).
+In simplest explanation, it's a method of letting Javascript communicate with backends (data servers).**

+**Let's say your frontend(UI/UX) is built in Javascript/HTML/CSS and PHP as Server Side Scripting language and MySQL as database**

+**General concept is that, your frontend part sends a data to a backend, then backend response to the frontend.
+Javascript/HTML/CSS can't never talk to server directly! but PHP can communicate with data server.
+AJAX simply work as a bridge between Javascript and PHP so that it can access datas inside places like MySQL. **